Developer manual#

 Create the release#

-To release Quality-time, issue the release command (in the release folder) using the type of release you picked:
+To release Quality-time, issue the release command (in the release folder) from an already created release candidate:

 If all preconditions are met, the release script will bump the version numbers, update the change history, commit the changes, push the commit, tag the commit, and push the tag to GitHub.
 The GitHub Actions release workflow will then build the Docker images and push them to Docker Hub.
 It will also create an Software Bill of Materials (SBOM) for the release, which can be found under the “Artifacts” header of the workflow run.